 Petersen’s cottages continued to be built into the 1950s.
 Ever since, they’ve been slowly but surely disappearing.
 The articles about them that I found don’t have a firm number on how many are left, but preservationists seem worried that more and more of them are disappearing.
 Cape Charles is lucky enough to have two of them actually–there is another one over on Mason Avenue that is currently empty as well.

 I wouldn’t give up hope quite yet for these old girls.
 Sometimes, these old Pure Oil stations do find their way to happy endings.
 The one in Monroe, WI is on the National Register of Historic Places.
 So is the one in Geneva, IL.
 There is a third one, in Zion, IL, that has been transformed into a coffee shop by owners who seem quite proud of the building’s history.
 And a handful of old stations in Georgia seem to be surviving in the 21st century.

 In the comments below, Jane pointed me to the one pictured here–an old gas station in Lexington, Virginia that is now a restaurant called Pure Eats.

 Who knows?
 Maybe there is hope yet for the neglected old guy in Cape Charles.

 Update 6-2-2015: Or perhaps there is not that much hope for this fading beauty.
 Reader Steve in the comments below was the first to let us know that a pickup truck plowed into the gas station in the spring of 2015.
-Now, in June, the Cape Charles Wave newspaper has published an article about the sad turn of events.
-You can read it here.
-And here at right is the photo of the accident damage that appears with the article.
+Here at right is the photo of the accident damage.
 Very sad …

 –Written by Jim Duffy